Computing closed essential surfaces in 3-manifolds: Introduction

 First, we wish to create a triangulation for each manifold that contains as few tetrahedra as possible.
 This is achieved for closed 3--manifolds through the use of \emph{singular triangulations} instead of simplicial ones.
 For compact manifolds with non-empty boundary we use \emph{ideal triangulations}, which are decompositions of the interiors of these spaces into tetrahedra with their vertices removed.
 Ideal triangulations introduce some theoretical difficulties, but they are much smaller with roughly half as many tetrahedra.

 Second, we use a variant of normal surface theory based on \emph{quadrilateral coordinates}.
 Instead of the standard coordinates for normal surfaces involving four triangles and three quadrilaterals per tetrahedron, we work in the more efficient coordinate system only using the quadrilateral coordinates.
 These coordinates were known to Thurston and Jaco in the 1980s, and first appeared in print in work of Tollefson~\cite{tollefson98-quadspace}.
 In an ideal triangulation $\tri$ with non-spherical vertex links, this coordinate system encodes both closed normal surfaces and spun-normal surfaces, which are properly embedded and non-compact.
-The coordinate $x(F)$ of a closed normal surface $F$ in this \emph{spun-normal surface cone $Q(\tri)$} lies in its intersection $Q_0(\tri)$ with a subspace corresponding to the kernel of a \emph{boundary map} (see \S\ref{subsec:Boundary map}).
-The following result, proven in \S\ref{subsec:Jaco-Oertel revisited}, is based on the seminal work of Jaco and Oertel~\cite{jaco84-haken} and provides our finite, constructible set of candidate surfaces.
+The coordinate $x(F)$ of a closed normal surface $F$ in this \emph{spun-normal surface cone $Q(\tri)$} lies in its intersection $Q_0(\tri)$ with a subspace corresponding to the kernel of a \emph{boundary map} (see \Cref{subsec:Boundary map}).

+The following result, proven in \Cref{subsec:Least weight essential surfaces,subsec:proof-of-J-O}, is based on the seminal work of Jaco and Oertel~\cite{jaco84-haken} and provides our finite, constructible set of candidate surfaces.
 An analogous result was proven by Tollefson for simplicial triangulations of closed 3--manifolds.
+The concept of a \textbf{mixed triangulation} unifies (possibly singular) triangulations of closed 3--manifolds and ideal triangulations of the interior or a compact manifold with non-empty boundary: here, we allow both \textbf{material} vertices\footnote{The term \emph{material} was coined by Henry Segerman.} (whose links are spheres) and \textbf{ideal} vertices (whose links are orientable surfaces of positive genus).